Traveling to Blacksburg

 - The Montgomery County website provides information about county services and programs.

-- The Roanoke Times is the largest local newspaper; it publishes a special section, the New River Current, with specific news, information and classifieds in the New River Valley.
+- The Roanoke Times is the largest local newspaper; it publishes a special section, the New River Current, with specific news, information, and classifieds for the New River Valley.

 - The Montgomery County Chamber of Commerce provides a list of places to explore in the Blacksburg area.

-- The Relocation Professionals provide a nice overview of Blacksburg's offerings and attractions at their Welcome to Blacksburg, Virginia website.
+- The Relocation Professionals Inc. provides a nice overview of Blacksburg's offerings and attractions at their Welcome to Blacksburg, Virginia website.

-Hokie Wellness provides numerous suggestions and ideas related to activities that provide fun for graduate students and their families.
+Hokie Wellness focuses on the physical, emotional, social, and financial well-being of employees and graduate students.
+Hokie Wellness provides information on relocating and offers a newcomers network.
 Montgomery County is filled with libraries, recreation centers, theaters, and parks to explore close to home.
 Check out the Hokie Wellness website for details and contact information for these venues.

 Virginia Tech offers on-campus housing for graduate and professional students.
 The facilities are suited to provide privacy, convenience, and an atmosphere conducive to learning.
 On-campus housing is offered only to single students (those without spouses/partners and other family).
 Visit Housing and Residence Life to learn more about this option.

 The Virginia Tech Off-Campus Housing Office (VTOCH) maintains a website with information about housing, rentals, subleasing, roommates, transportation, utilities, etc. The site includes a searchable database that allows you to specify the criteria that you are looking for in an apartment or roommate.
-Students can also post messages to several forums to discuss topics related to many off-campus living issues.
+Online forums provide students an opportunity to discuss topics related to many off-campus living issues.

 The following resources offer listings and information about local apartment communities:

 There are a variety of furnishing options in the area for students with different types of budgets.
 For new furniture, check local online and print resources.
-You can find affordable used furniture at the following places or websites, among others:
+Affordable used furniture can be found at the following places or websites:

 Establishing Local Services

 If you rent an apartment or house off campus, your landlord or leasing office should provide you with a list of local utility companies that service your rental.
-In addition, the Virginia Tech Off-Campus Housing Office maintains a short list of utility providers (note that a free login ID is required).
+In addition, the Virginia Tech Off-Campus Housing Office maintains an Off Campus Housing Resource Guide.

 The U.S. Postal Service offers an easy tool to change your address online.